-CSGRT are really excited and proud to be partnering with the Bowgie Inn, who are our first Bronze corporate sponsor.
+CSGRT are really excited and proud to be partnering with the Bowgie Inn.
 It’s great to be working alongside local businesses to protect our wonderful grey seals.

-If you are interested in being a business sponsor to Cornwall Seal Group Research Trust, please don’t hesitate to be in touch!
+If you are interested in being a business supporter of Cornwall Seal Group Research Trust, please don’t hesitate to be in touch!